zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

   - [x] <b>Day 6</b>
 * How to use a for loop to repeat work
   - Optional: Why does Swift use underscores with loops?
+  - Optional: Why does Swift have two range operators?